swiftlang/swift-evolution/proposals/0000-swiftpm-binary-dependencies.md

 ## Impact on existing packages

-No current package should be affected by this change since this is only an additive in enabling SwiftPM to use binary dependencies.
+No current package should be affected by this change since this is only an additive change in enabling SwiftPM to use binary dependencies.

 ## Future directions